 How to Create YouTube Videos that Fit the Size Requirements

 Before we get into YouTube thumbnail size and other key factors, let’s harp on overall size requirements for a moment.
 Why?
 Because YouTube is a very competitive platform, so you’ll want to be sure that you’re creating videos that meet ALL of YouTube’s requirements.
+Using the right YouTube thumbnail dimensions and the right dimensions for your images is essential to ensure your thumbnails display correctly across all devices and comply with YouTube’s standards.

 What Are the Updated YouTube Video Sizes?